kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## The Original Problem

-Large language models forget.
+Large language models forget
-They can't recall facts beyond their context window.
+They can't recall facts beyond their context window
 Early developers needed a way to store embeddings and retrieve them when relevant

 > Understanding challenges and limitations is as important as knowing capabilities.
 Realistic assessment of obstacles helps you plan appropriately and avoid nasty surprises.